magmide/magmide/README.md

 It also makes it extremely easy to create custom symbolic notation that makes code much more difficult to learn and understand.
 Allowing custom symbolic notation is a bad design choice, since it blurs the line between the primitive notations defined by the language (which are reasonable to expect as prerequisite knowledge for all users) and custom notations.
 Although Coq makes it possible to query for notation definitions, this is again just more maintenance burden and complexity that still adds significant reading friction.

 Magma's metaprogramming system won't allow unsignified custom symbolic notation, and will require all metaprogrammatic concepts to be syntactically scoped within known identifiers.
+In Rust macros are always explicit with an annotation or a `macro_name!` syntax, and something similar will be true in Magma.
 More information can be found [in the rough `posts/design-of-magma.md` page](./posts/design-of-magma.md).

 ## Do you really think all engineers are going to write proofs for all their code?